faustic/nexo/doc/dev/platform/README.md

 * For a platform we target rarely and with no current version, we use a simple designator for it, such as `msdos`.
 Compatibility with different versions may be different for each piece of code.
 * For a platform we target often or if it is an old version of a current platform, we add qualifiers that hint about expected compatibility, such as `windows3`, `windows95`, `windowsxp`.
 We generally prefer a version specifier related to the commercial name rather than the internal version number.

+### Decentralised platform support

+For Nexo development, we have considered two possible strategies:

+1. Option A. Define a reference platform.
+Every platform-dependent piece of code that we need must first be written for the reference platform, and only then rewritten for other platforms.
+2. Option B. There is no reference platform.
+A piece of code is written first for the platform most convenient at the moment.

+Our choice is **option B**.
+In practice, it may work as option A if we tend to start always with the same platform, but with no obligation.